sintel-dev/Draco/docs/advanced_usage/concepts.md

 ## Tuning

-We call tuning the process of, given a dataset and a template, finding the pipeline derived from the template that gets the best possible score on the dataset.
+We call tuning the process of, given a dataset and a collection of templates, finding the pipeline derived from the templates that gets the best possible score on the dataset.

 This process usually involves fitting and evaluating multiple pipelines with different hyperparameter configurations on the same data while using optimization algorithms to deduce